 GDPR Plan: Day 3 Action

+Take the list of each place your store personal data in your business and write a process for how you can collect that information for a SAR.
+Document this into a business policy that you can delegate to employees to complete.
+Systemise this policy so that it is repeatable and streamlined.
 Do this again for RTF requests.
 Work out how you can delete the personal data for any customer from each system you have in your business.
 Note down the legal and regulatory requirements you have to adhere to so you can inform your customers that you hold their data for that reason.

 GDPR Plan: Day 4 Action

 Decide who will undertake your DPIA.
 This can be completed internally, or you can work with one of our recommended partners who will manage the whole process for you.
 Complete the DPIA process.
 Assess the outcomes.
 Build the project plan.
 Deliver on the project plan.